WHAT MEDICAL CERTIFICATIONS ARE AVAILABLE VIA REMOTE MEDICAL TRAINING COURSES?

 IF I HAVE A CURRENT REMT CERTIFICATION AND WANT TO REFRESH THE REMOTE COMPONENT, WHAT COURSE SHOULD I TAKE?

 To recertify the Remote (R) component of your REMT, students can take the Remote Medicine Upgrade and Recertification (RMUR) course.
 This course will recertify both the Remote and EMT-B portions.
-The Remote Medical International Remote certification is valid for three years.
+The Remote Medical Training "Remote" certification is valid for three years.

-Please note that although the MCPIC certification is officially valid indefinitely, many organizations that require it will only recognize it for up to five years, and Remote Medical International requires that you certify the MCPIC every three years to maintain the Remote Medical International Remote certification.
+Please note that although the MCPIC certification is officially valid indefinitely, many organizations that require it will only recognize it for up to five years.

 FOR COURSES IN WASHINGTON STATE, HOW DO I GET FROM THE SEATTLE AIRPORT (SEA-TAC) TO MY COURSE?

-IS REMOTE MEDICAL INTERNATIONAL A CAPCE ACCREDITED INSTITUTION?
+IS REMOTE MEDICAL TRAINING A CAPCE ACCREDITED INSTITUTION?

-Yes, Remote Medical International is an accredited institution with the Commission on Accreditation of Pre-Hospital Continuing Education (CAPCE).
+Yes, Remote Medical Training is an accredited institution with the Commission on Accreditation of Pre-Hospital Continuing Education (CAPCE).

-Remote Medical International offers CAPCE accredited continuing education hours for the following courses:
+Remote Medical Training offers CAPCE accredited continuing education hours for the following courses: